emitanaka/supp-visOM/paper/README.md

+# Uprooting sub-standard visualisation practices for decision-making in operational management

-This folder contains the main paper.
+This folder contains source files to build the main paper.